The Cuomo show, Andrew and Chris, enliven coronavirus TV

 Chris has tested positive for coronavirus and done his prime-time CNN shows this week while quarantined in his basement, describing his fever, chills and worries that his wife and children will catch the virus.

 Their worlds merged Thursday, when Andrew brought Chris into his midday briefing via remote link.
-Andrew described a fever dream where his big brother, dressed in a ballet outfit, danced around him and waved a wand to make his sickness disappear.
+Chris described a fever dream where his big brother, dressed in a ballet outfit, danced around him and waved a wand to make his sickness disappear.

 “Thank you for sharing that with us,” Andrew deadpanned.